 There has been a lot of talk about social media influencers and their work ethics, plus the brands that hire them; for the last few months by Ugandans On Twitter (UOT).
-And this prompt me to share my insights on this topic in the best way possible.
+And this prompted me to share my insights on this topic in the best way possible.

-So who is a Social Media Influencer?
+Who is a Social Media Influencer?

 Why use Social Media Influencers?